 Ingredients

-- In a medium saucepan on medium low heat, stir together sunflower butter, honey, and coconut oil until combined and smooth.
-(DO NOT boil).
+- In a medium saucepan on medium low heat, stir together peanut butter, honey, and coconut oil until combined and smooth.
+(DO NOT boil).¾ cup creamy peanut butter½ cup honey2 tablespoons coconut oil

-- Add vanilla extract to melted sunflower butter mixture and stir.
+- Add vanilla extract to the melted peanut butter butter mixture and stir.1 teaspoon pure vanilla extract

-- Spoon melted sunflower mixture into dry ingredients.
+- Spoon the wet mixture into the dry ingredients.
 Stir with a rubber spatula until well mixed and evenly coated.

 - Scrape mixture into square pan.